-America, Nigeria's NIRSAL, and Ghana's GIRSAL have provided the necessary support.4 By partnering with insurance providers, these banks help facilitate access to agricultural insurance products for small producers rural areas. ultimately safeguarding investments and promoting sustainable development in the agricultural sector.
+America, Nigeria's NIRSAL, and Ghana's GIRSAL have provided the necessary support.4 By partnering with insurance providers, these banks help facilitate access to agricultural insurance products for small producers in rural areas. ultimately safeguarding investments and promoting sustainable development in the agricultural sector.

-Despite their size and unique characteristics, Agricultural Development (PADBs) play a crucial role in the rural sector.
+Despite their size and unique characteristics, Public Agricultural Development Banks (PADBs) play a crucial role in the rural sector.
 Their performance closely reflects the overall state of rural economies and agriculture.
 Stronger rural economic ecosystems lead to improved outcomes and expanded opportunities for growth.
 Additionally, clients with greater access to financial services and better information enable PADBs to make informed and more efficient allocation decisions.

-Public Development Banks (PDBs) are crucial in addressing financial market failures, promoting structural supporting transformation. and sustainable development.
-PDBs have experienced a resurgence following the 2008 global financial crisis.
-Xu et al. (2021) identify over 500 PDBs and Development Finance Institutions (DFIs) across 150 countries, with these institutions collectively holding assets \$18.7 trillion. totaling representing approximately 10% of global investment.
-PDBs and DFIs vary widely regarding mandates. ownership structures, geographical reach.
+Public Development Banks (PDBs) are crucial in addressing financial market failures. promoting structural transformation. and supporting development. sustainable PDBs have experienced a resurgence following the 2008 global financial crisis.
+Xu et al. (2021) identify over 500 PDBs and Development Finance Institutions (DFIs) across 150 countries, with these institutions collectively holding assets \$18.7 trillion. representing totaling approximately 10% of global investment.
+PDBs and DFIs vary widely regarding mandates. ownership structures, and geographical reach.
 The findings highlight the increasing significance of these institutions in tackling market failures, driving structural transformation, and advancing sustainable development.